-People thinking of moving to Florida because they’ve saw someone touting the low cost of living in Florida, proceed with caution because the cost of living in Florida can change faster than just about anywhere else.
-If you will be working for a living, sure you won’t have to pay a state income tax but you almost certainly will earning less than doing the same job in the state you moved from.
+People thinking of moving to Florida because they’ve saw someone touting the low cost of living in Florida should do research and proceed with caution because the cost of living in Florida can change faster than just about anywhere else.
+If you will be working for a living, sure you won’t have to pay a state income tax but you almost certainly will be earning less than doing the same job in the state you moved from.

 The cost of living in Florida is determined mainly by housing costs.
 Move to Florida after a housing bust and whether you buy or rent you may experience a lower cost of living than your previous home state.
 But that low cost of living will probably be temporary.
 The problem is that because they are so many people moving in and out of Florida, the state experiences higher highs and lower lows when it comes to the economy and housing.